stalniy/casl-aurelia-example/README.md

 </li>
 ```

-In this case if user has ability to `create` posts he will see the button, otherwise button will be removed.
+In this case if user has ability to `create` posts, he will see the button, otherwise button will be removed.
-It's better to use binding behavior because thanks to it UI can be updated without page reloading.
 For more information about binding behaviors please refer to [Aurealia documentation](http://aurelia.io/hub.html#/doc/article/aurelia/binding/latest/binding-binding-behaviors)